 After a recommendation from one of the members of our Facebook Group, we did a few trial runs at home early enough to know that it would work on our trip.

 We were so pleased with it, that we decided we wanted to use it for our month in Italy as well.
 We had planned on staying at 5 different apartments, many of which did not offer a travel cot.
 We also didn’t want the hassle of renting a new travel cot each week.
 We had hoped that the frequent moves would have the least impact on our little guy if we kept his bedtime routine and sleeping situation as consistent as possible and that the PeaPod Plus would provide this consistency.

 The KidCo PeaPod and PeaPod Plus are collapsible tents that fold up into a circle with a diameter of approximately 16.5 inches (PeaPod) and 19 inches (PeaPod Plus).
 Either can be used starting at the age of 1 years old, but the PeaPod Plus can be used up to 5 years old where the PeaPod can only be used up to 3 years old.

 They are both made of lightweight mesh and weigh only 2.45lbs (PeaPod) and 3.65lbs (PeaPod Plus).
 On all four sides of the PeaPod the flaps fold up to allow for air flow but can still act as an insect screen.

 Precautions: The sleeping pad should remain attached by the snaps under the floor of the tent only and should never be put inside.
 KidCo further states that you should never add pillow, comforter or another mattress for padding.

-Getting Your Baby to Sleep In The PeaPod
+Getting your Baby to Sleep in a PeaPod Tent

 We recommend doing a few practice runs with your PeaPod tent prior to leaving on your trip.
 For us, the easiest way was to place the tent inside of the crib.
 On the first day, we put the tent in the living room and allowed the kids to play in it, so our toddler would see it as something fun.